LeoVacher/LeoVacher.github.io/_pages/mywork.md

 ### Constant variations and CMB

-In direct connection with my work on CMB, I investigated the limits on building a coherent model in which variations of the fine structure constant during the recombination epoch could help solving the infamous $H_0$ tension [Vacher and Schoneberg (2024)](https://arxiv.org/abs/2403.02256).
+In direct connection with my work on CMB, I investigated the limits on building a coherent model in which variations of the fine structure constant during the recombination epoch could help solving the infamous $H_0$ tension [Vacher and Schöneberg (2024)](https://arxiv.org/abs/2403.02256).
+We demonstrated that it was impossible for any simple and well motivated varying-$\alpha$ scalar field model to shift the redshift of recombination and alleviate the hubble tension.
+This impossibility does not come from CMB data, but from the very precise local data measured on earth in laboratory.
+These constraints are so sharp that they are able to severely constraint the existence of new physics in the early Universe, because a field acting in the beggining of our cosmic history would have to decellerate extremely brutally to match them today.

+In the follow-up work [Schöneberg and Vacher (2024)](https://arxiv.org/abs/2407.16845), we applied the same reasoning to electron mass variations.
+We showed that variations of the electron mass in the early Universe provide a most powerful lever arm than $\alpha$ to solve the H0 tension, while remaining largely immune to the precision of local data.

 ### Scalar fields and String theory